tokio-rs/website/content/docs/getting-started/echo.md

 futures = "0.3"
 ```

-and the crates and types into scope in `main.rs`:
+And add the crates and types into scope in `main.rs`:

 ```rust
 # #![allow(unused_imports)]